lyarenei/jellyfin-plugin-streamlink/README.md

 ## Some Notes About This Project

+Please treat this plugin more like an experiment.
+This means that the functionality may be tied to specific Jellyfin version.

+This is because the plugin partially uses internal libraries instead of standard plugin API.

+As of now, it should work on Jellyfin 10.8.4+, but only 10.8.8 was tested.

-First and foremost, this plugin is not an official plugin adopted by the Jellyfin project.
+Also, this plugin is not an official plugin adopted by the Jellyfin project.
 Do not bother the Jellyfin dev team for any issues related to it.

 This is a plugin to watch various livestream sites through Jellyfin.
 Generally I would advise against using this and instead using those sites' apps directly, since they will be more maintained.
 The initial work was done on this as a weekend project and the motivation was that certain livestreaming platforms don't have first party (or even third party) apps on certain devices (e.g. Amazon pulled all Twitch apps from Roku).